mattsah/beer-recipes/README.md

 ### Definitions

+- **Airlock**: A device which will prevent oxygen and bacteria from entering a fermenter but allow CO2 to escape.
+- **Carboy**: A large container with a short neck commonly used for primary fermentation
+- **DME**: Dried Malt Extract
+- **FG**: Final Gravity (determined with a hydrometer), also called Terminal Gravity (TG)
+- **Krausen**: The foamy head which forms on top of wort during active fermentation
+- **LME**: Liquid Malt Extract
 - **OG**: Original Gravity (determined with a hydrometer)
-- **FG**: Final Gravity (determined with a hydrometer)
+- **Primary**: Short for primary fermentation where yeast convert majority of sugar to alcohol and CO2
+- **Secondary**: A secondary fermentation where beer is transferred from the primary to a clean container for additional fermentation/settling which will "condition" the beer.

-### Structure
+### Structure of Recipes

 The structure of recipes should roughly include all of the following sections:

-- Introduction (with name of beer as heading and a quick intro to what it is and what the goal is).
+- Introduction (with name of beer as heading and introduction to the beer including but not limited to taste or any information about the goal of the beer for future revisions).
-- Ingredients (bullet point list of ingredients, should include all ingredients)
+- Ingredients (bullet point list of ingredients, should include **all** ingredients)
 - Equipment (bullet point list of equipment not considered part of "The Usual" above)
-- Procedure (Mash and boil description ending with OG)
+- Procedure (mash and boil description ending with OG)
-  - Primary (Should not the FG at the end)
+  - Primary (should note information about primary fermentation including temperatures and the FG at the end)
-  - Secondary (optional if your recipe suggests one)
+  - Secondary (optional if your recipe suggests and why)
-  - Bottling (specify a suggested priming / bottling method)
+  - Bottling (give guidelines for bottling, feel free to copy from another recipe if standard bottling is OK, but don't just say "standard bottling.")

  Add directories as needed for various styles of beer.
 Use a - instead of a space.
-All recipes should be in markdown format and should begin with a short 2 - 3 character namespace for the location the recipe was attempted, for example `sv-name.md` where `sv` is used for "Silicon Vallye" and `name` is the name of the beer.
+All recipes should be in markdown format and should begin with a short 2 - 3 character namespace for the location the recipe was attempted, for example `sv-name.md` where `sv` is used for "Silicon Valley" and `name` is the name of the beer.